edoardoruffoli/edoardoruffoli/README.md

 I'm Edoardo a 22 years old **Artificial Intelligence Student** at University of Pisa :computer:.\
 Interested in making life easier by creating utility tools.:milky_way:

-- :telescope: I’m currently at the third year of Bachelor's Degree.
+- :telescope: I’m currently at the first year of Master's Degree.
 - :zap:  Available for Freelance projects/internship opportunities.

 ## :phone: Contacts and Links